ConaireD/TolimanWIP/README.md

 =======
 The goal of the TOLIMAN mission is to answer the question: is there a planet around Alpha Centauri?
 The critical advance represented by the TOLIMAN telescope is its ability to assess a specific star.
-Until now telescopes have been designed to survey many stars and confirm (with biases) which ones may have exoplanets.
-None have chosen a star and tried to resolutely and without question find all and any exoplanets in orbit.
+The TOLIMAN mission aims to detect the gravitational reflex motion of the host star induced by an Earth mass companion.
+For nearby stars the expected signal strength is expected to be sub-µas - well below the diffraction limit of most telescopes.
+To achieve this TOLIMAN will be launched into space with new technologies that will attempt to beat this limit.
+This page contains the forwards model that will be used to extract any signals.